JoSangYeon0709/jdcobot100/README.md

 3. Please upload this arduino_code/ jdcobot_100.ino to Arduino
 4. Proceed with the code step by step in python_code/step_by_step_code.

-"Do not open the Serial Monitor in the Arduino IDE when controlling it with Python code!"
+!
+Do not open the Serial Monitor in the Arduino IDE when controlling it with Python code. !

 ## Code & Tickets